DJI SPARK REVIEW

 The price is comparable with that of a top end mobile phone and given that the drone is so easy to fly, control, take pictures/video and share them to social media this will be a big feather in DJI’s cap.

 The only negative is that the camera does not support 4K and that it sports a 2 gimbal axis rather than 3 – but these are minor flaws and we are won over by the portability, usability and price.
-The best drone on the market for sub £600 without a doubt.
+The best drone on the market in its price range without a doubt.

 - Ease of use